 Faculty

-Laboratory of Forest Ecosystem
+Laboratory of Forest Ecology and Functional Biology

-Laboratory of Forest Functional Biology
+Laboratory of Forest Watershed Socio-Environmental Studies

-Laboratory of Forest and Human Society Relationship
+Laboratory of Forest Ecology and Functional Biology

 Naoto KAMATA (Professor)